 Four Italian destroyers (Ascari, Carabiniere, Folgore and Fulmine) shell Greek bases at Porto Palermo, Albania.

 Despite the continuing Greek success against the hapless Italian military, everyone is looking over their shoulders toward the German forces assembling in Romania and Bulgaria - for "training."

 European Air Operations: The Malta-based Wellingtons raid Messina.
 Damage is done to oil facilities, but they miss the ships in the harbor.

-RAF Bomber Command hits scattered targets in northwest Europe, including another attack on the oil facilities at Gelsenkirchen, Dusseldorf, Duisburg-Ruhrort, and various invasion ports such as Rotterdam, Flushing, Dunkirk and Calais.
+RAF Bomber Command hits scattered targets in northwest Europe, including another attack on the oil facilities at Gelsenkirchen, Dusseldorf, Duisburg-Ruhrort, and various invasion ports such as Rotterdam, Flushing, Dunkirk, and Calais.
 Coastal Command chips in with attacks on Brest, where the Admiral Hipper continues to linger.
-The Luftwaffe night fighter forces continues gaining experience, as Oblt.
+The Luftwaffe night fighter forces continue gaining experience, as Oblt.
 Reinhold Eckhardt of 6./NJG 1 destroys a British Whitley bomber over Nijmegen.